FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.md

 Unmodified library code should compile, but wrappers based on old code might not work as before.

+## Since build 919

+Based on previous revision b916:

+The static library image in the `release` configuration is rebuilt for Linux.

+Now GCC 11.1 is used, and the LTO version is 11.0.

+## Since build 916

+Based on previous revision b902:

+The static library images are rebuilt for Linux.

+The `__attribute__((constructor))__` initialization routines have been removed.
+This reduces the overhead in case that the library initialization is not interested (which is exactly the case of YFramework).
+This has no effects on Windows.

 ## Since build 902

+Based on previous revision b900:

 On platform with possibly both G++ and Clang++ available, the LTO option is refined to have `-ffat-lto-object` to be built by G++ by default.